cms-sw/cmssw/TauAnalysis/MCEmbeddingTools/docs/README.md

 The Tau Embedding runs in four steps:

 1. Selection events with two muons
 2. Cleaning the events from the two muons
-3. Simulating the Z-> tau tau events
+3. Simulating the Z -> tau tau events
-4. Merging the Simulated and Cleand event
+4. Merging the Simulated and Cleaned event

-In all of this step the RECO seqeunce hast to be runned.
-So just take the common CMSDriver.py commands, add the embedding customiser and save RAWRECO (and in merge step only MINIAODSIM).
+The RECO sequence must be run through for all these steps.
-The input of the first step must be RAW, and the inputs of the other samples are step before.
+The input of the first step must be RAW, and the inputs of the other samples are the outputs of the step before.

 1. **Selection**